MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     1. **Reference Data**: +++VanArsdel Ltd+++
     1. **Factor**: +++FRCC (FRCC All)+++

-1. The fields and their values are explained below:
+1. The fields and their values are explained below.
+Select **Save & Close** to save the record.

     - The **Name** of the factor mapping is used for identifying the factor mapping in the list.
     - The **Reference Data** is mapping the Contractual Instrument Type.
     - The **Factor** is mapping the Emission Factor.

-    1. Select **Save & Close** to save the record.

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image014.png)